Backup-Gits/easy_tbot/README.md

         msg.register = User.get_user_from_db(msg.from_user.id) is not None
 ```
 #### Models
 Represented by models.py file.
-Stores a set of ORM models that inherit from Model class stored in
+Stores a set of ORM models that inherit from Model.
-easy_tbot.db.models
 An example off a user model
 ```python
 from easy_tbot import Model , session_scope